Arachni/arachni/README.md

 If you want to clone the repository and work with the source code then you'll need to run the following to install all gem dependencies and Arachni:
     $ rake install

-### _Notice_
-To install the Gem or work with the source code you'll also need the following system libraries:
-    $ sudo apt-get install libxml2-dev libxslt1-dev libcurl4-openssl-dev libsqlite3-dev

 ## Supported platforms